ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 >
 {: .hands_on}

-## Check your sequencing hasn't been contaminated and your sequence belongs to the right group by computing a BLAST on the NCBI database
+## Check your samples hasn't been contaminated and your sequence belongs to the right group by computing a BLAST on the NCBI database

 > <hands-on-title> NVBI Blast </hands-on-title>
 >